Your connection is slow when you have fiber? Here's how to fix it

 Start by speedtesting your fiber connection

-For example, we can have a Wifi card that is starting to fail.
-The fairly easy way to check this is to use another device connected to the same network and see if it too experiences these slowdowns.
-If not, your device may be at fault.
+For example, you may have a WiFi card that is starting to fail.
+The fairly simple way to check this is to use another device connected to the same network and see if it too experiences these slowdowns.
+If this is not the case, your device may be the problem.

 Check that nothing is consuming too much of your connection's bandwidth